Grid Conditions At a Glance

 Maximum Generation Warning: This notification asks member operators to prepare for a possible situation (an energy emergency alert) where operating reserve requirements may not be met without taking actions.

-The needle pointing to "Orange" signifies the grid is stable and MISO has issued an Energy Emergency Alert 1 (EEA1).
+The grid is stable and MISO has issued an Energy Emergency Alert 1 (EEA1)*.

-EEA 1 is the first level of emergency operations and is issued to maintain reliability of the grid.
-It signals that MISO can no longer meet the forecasted demand + operating reserve requirements without taking action.
-Put another way, EEA1 means power demand could exceed supply if actions are not taken.
+EEA1 is the first level of emergency action, triggered when MISO can no longer meet the forecasted demand and operating reserve requirements without intervention.
+In other words, it indicates that power demand may exceed supply if no action is taken.

-By declaring EEA1, MISO operators are able to access additional generation to increase the supply of electricity.
+By declaring EEA1, MISO operators can access additional generation to boost the electricity supply and maintain grid reliability.

-EEA3 is the third and final level of emergency operations and is issued to protect the electric grid from cascading outages and ensure reliability is maintained to the greatest number of consumers possible.
-It signals energy supply and demand cannot be balanced and power interruptions are imminent or happening.
+EEA3 is the final level of emergency action, triggered to prevent cascading outages and ensure grid reliability for as many consumers as possible.
+It indicates that energy supply and demand are unbalanced, and power interruptions are imminent or already occurring.

-Power interruptions are always a last resort measure necessary to protect the reliability of the power grid.
-During these rare situations, MISO's responsibility as a grid operator is to identify the geographical area where the power interruptions need to occur along with the amount of electricity that needs to be reduced in order to balance electricity supply and demand.
-It is the responsibility of MISO's member utilities to implement the power interruptions and determine which of their customers will temporarily lose power.
+Power interruptions are a last resort to protect the grid's stability.
+In these rare situations, MISO's role is to identify the areas where interruptions are needed and determine how much electricity must be reduced to balance supply and demand.
+MISO's member utilities are responsible for carrying out the interruptions and deciding which customers will temporarily lose power.